kyma-project/kyma/tests/fast-integration/skr-test/README.md

 In this mode, the test executes the following steps:

-1. Provision SKR cluster
+1. Provision an SKR cluster.
-2. Run OIDC Test
+2. Run the OIDC test.
-4. De-provision the SKR instance and clean the resources.
+3. Deprovision the SKR instance and clean up the resources.

 ### Without Provisioning.